Gianlooca/alteramusica/README.md

     9. the kind of format.
 This structure is identical in the [Records](#records) page.
 These informations are displayed without borders showing up to avoid a too formal appearance;
 - to explain better the acronyms related to the support and cover conditions (that may be obscure to the majority of users) I highlighted them as a classic link (gold colour and underline): if the user click on them hover over them, the cursor will show a normal arrow *but* with a question mark on its side: by clicking, he/she will be sent to the bottom of the page, where a basic explanation can be found: at the end of it, an external link to an in-depth article about this grading scale will be found;
-- it has a "More about this" sub-section which is basically a dropdown menu containing additional information about the cassette in question and its band/artist;
+- it has a **"More about this"** sub-section which is basically a dropdown menu containing additional information about the cassette in question and its band/artist;
-- it is possible to listen to a short extract (with no autoplay) from the cassette;
+- it is possible to listen to a short extract (with no autoplay) from the cassette thanks to an **audio element**;
 - finally, there's a button with a eye-catching sentence in it to tap or click to buy the article.

 ##### Smartphone Version